ZAKA’s Initiative: Facilitating Burial in Israel for Jews Worldwide - The Yeshiva World

-According to the Talmud, when the Moshicah arrives, all dead people whose bodies are not buried in Israel will roll through underground tunnels to the holy land.
-Avoiding this process, which is considered to be spiritual torture,is one reason a growing number of Jews worldwide are choosing to be buried in Israel.
+According to the Talmud, when the Moshiach arrives, all dead people whose bodies are not buried in Israel will roll through underground tunnels to the holy land.
+Avoiding this process, which is considered to be spiritual torture, is one reason a growing number of Jews worldwide are choosing to be buried in Israel.

 “That is where he [the messiah] is going to show up, that’s the starting point,” Jewish Miami resident Tony Goldglanz told the Sun Sentenial.
 “It’s going to be first-come, first-serve.”